 It remains to define the quotient of A with respect to a partition.
+It is convenient to define it not only for DFAs, but more generally for NFAs.
 The states of the quotient are the blocks of the partition, and there is a transition (B, a, B') from block B to block B' if A contains some transition (q, a, q') for states q and Q' belonging to B and B', respectively.
 Formally:

-Definition 3.14 The quotient of A with respect to a partition P is the DFA $A/P = (Q_P, \Sigma, \delta_P, q{0P}, F_P)$ where
+Definition 3.14 The quotient of a NFA A with respect to a partition P is the NFA $A/P = (Q_P, \Sigma, \delta_P, q{0P}, F_P)$ where